by Connie Oswald Stofko

 Autumn leaves are every bit as beautiful as summer flowers.
 You can preserve leaves using this glycerin method from David Clark, nationally known horticulture teacher.
 It’s easy to do, the leaves will remain supple and the leaves will be preserved almost indefinitely.
 You can then use them in flower arrangements.

-Bonus tip: Clark teaches four series of entertaining and informative horticulture classes at the Buffalo and Erie County Botanical Gardens.
+Bonus tip: Clark teaches entertaining and informative horticulture classes at the Buffalo and Erie County Botanical Gardens.
 You can sign up for a whole series or just take a single class.
 You don’t have to take the classes in any particular order.
-Seating is limited.
 Find out more here.

 Look at the colorful leaves